Lilypad-Tech/awesome-Lilypad/README.md

   },
   {
     "role": "user",
-    "content": "what is the animal order of the frog?"
+    "content": "what order do frogs belong to?"
   }],
-  "options": {
-    "temperature": 1.0
+  "temperature": 0.6
-  }
 }'
 ```